jrpool/phase-4-challenge/README.md

 ## Implementation Notes

+### Disclaimers

 This implementation is based on specifications of the Learners Guild Phase 4 Challenge.
-Per those specifications, this implementation does not adhere to the following practices:
+Per those specifications, this implementation does not adhere, at least not fully, to the following practices:

 - Separation of routing functionality into files in a route directory.